 The cemetery contains a number of memorials, graves and plaques commemorating men who died on active service in the Tauranga district during the New Zealand Wars.
 This memorial marks the burial site of 14 men of Ngāi Te Rangi, Ngāti Ranginui, Te Whakatōhea, Tainui and Te Arawa who died of wounds received while defending their position at Te Ranga on 21 June 1864.

-The battle that followed at Te Ranga has been described as among the bloodiest of the New Zealand campaigns.
+The battle that followed was among the bloodiest of the New Zealand Wars.
 In desperate hand-to-hand fighting, British troops exacted terrible vengeance for Gate Pā.
-The Māori garrison was unable to hold the incomplete defences and, when Puhirake himself was killed, those able to do so retreated.
+The Māori garrison was unable to hold the incomplete defences and, when Puhirake was killed, those able to do so retreated.

 British casualties were nine dead and 39 wounded.
 More than 100 defenders – including Puhirake – were buried in the trenches at Te Ranga.

-Half of the 27 severely wounded Māori defenders who were taken to hospital at Te Papa camp did not long survive the battle.
+Half of the 27 severely wounded Māori defenders who were taken to hospital at Te Papa camp did not survive.
 According to the Daily Southern Cross, 12 died within 24 hours and were buried in a mass grave in Mission Cemetery on the night of 22 June.
 Two more men who died next day are believed to have been buried alongside their comrades.

 Ko tenei kohatu i whakaturia i te tau 1997 / hei whakamaumaharatanga mo nga toa, / tekau ma wha i pakanga ai ki nga hoia o / Ingarangi mo o ratou whenua i te pakanga / o Te Ranga i te rua tekau ma tahi o nga ra / o pipiri i te tau kotahi mano e waru rau e / ono tekau ma wha.
 Ko te teira anake / o Ngaiterangi te toa o ratou e mohiotia / ana i whara, i mate hoki i muri iho / i roto i te hohipera / kahore e mohiotia ana nga ingoa o era / o nga toa i hinga i taua pakanga engari / ko nga toa i whawhai i raro i te mana / rangatira o Rawiri Puhirake / no Ngaiterangi, no Ngati Ranginui, / no Te Whakatohea, no Tainui, me Te Arawa. / “Ko te Tihi O te Taumata Whaka Utu. / Mo te mana Motuhake / kia tu Rangatira / I runga ite whakaiti / Ka maumahara tonu matou nga uri” / Nga Iwi o Ngati Ranginui, / Ngaiterangi, Ngati Pukenga.